Skip to main content

 default:"true"

-Set to “false” to disable user registration globally.
-This environment variable takes precedence over the database setting configured via the admin UI.
-Registration requires email login to be enabled.
+Set to false to disable new user registration.
+Takes precedence over the database setting in the admin UI.

 ALLOWED_EMAILS